-- (A) The Council is the local planning authority for the purposes of the Act for the area in which the Site is situated. - (B) The Owner is the registered proprietor of the freehold of the Site with title absolute under title numbers LN203472, LN232085 and LN201076. - (C) The Mortgagee is the owner of a charge over the Site dated 2 February 2007 under charge reference LN201076. - (D) The Application has been submitted to the Council and the Parties have agreed to enter into this Deed in order to secure the planning obligations contained in this Deed.
+- (A) The Council is the local planning authority for the purposes of the Act for the area in which the Site is situated. - (B) Owner 1 is the registered proprietor of the freehold of part of the Site with title absolute under title number LN226609.

-(F) At a meeting on the Committee Date the Council's Planning Committee resolved to grant the Planning Permission subject to the prior completion of this Deed
+- (C) Owner 2 is the registered proprietor of the freehold of part of the Site with title absolute under title numbers NGL657657 and 163562. - (D) The Mortgagee is the owner of charges dated 20 June 2007 over part of the Site under title numbers NGL657657 and 163562. - (E) The Application has been submitted to the Council and the Parties have agreed to enter into this Deed in order to secure the planning obligations contained in this Deed. - (E) At a meeting on the Committee Date the Council's West Area Planning Committee resolved to grant the Planning Permission subject to the prior completion of this Deed.